gbhosal/dns-resolver-lambda/README.md

           ]
       }

-# Important points to note
+## Important points to note
-1. Prior to implementing system consuming security group which has dynamic ip problem, ensure that you have executed lambda long enough to have stable set of IP addresses on security group.
+1. Prior to implementing system consuming security group which has dynamic ip requirement, ensure that lambda has executed long enough to have stable set of IP addresses on the security group.
 2. Schedule lambda to execute more often so security groups stays up to date with changing public ip address for DNS record.
 Lambda is enforced to flush DNS cache after 1 minute so it would always hit the DNS server to resolve the IP address if scheduled to run after every 2 minutes or more.
-3. This write up doesn't mention of Cloud Watch Alarm on lambda failure etc. but it is recommended to follow best practices as  monitoring solution.
+3. This write up doesn't mention of Cloud Watch Alarm on lambda failure etc. but it is recommended to follow best practices of  monitoring solution which allows you to alert whenever action is required.